|Major Groups > Gilled Mushrooms > Dark-Spored > Conocybe & Pholiotina > Conocybe apala|

 This little guy appears in lawns across North America, but is often overlooked.
 Not only is Conocybe apala small, but it is so fragile that it often collapses completely by mid-day, after having arisen a few hours before with the morning sun.
 Distinguishing features include the pale, conical cap; the pale gills that are soon cinnamon brown; and the extremely fragile, skinny stem.

 Some field guides refer to species of Conocybe as "cone heads," but anyone who watched Saturday Night Live in the early eighties knows that the true cone heads came, not from American lawns, but from France.

-Ecology: Saprobic; growing scattered or gregariously in grassy areas (lawns, meadows, pastures, and so on); summer and fall (especially common in muggy weather); widely distributed in North America.
+Ecology: Saprobic; growing scattered or gregariously in grassy areas (lawns, meadows, pastures, and so on), or in woodchips or compost; summer and fall (especially common in muggy weather); originally described from Sweden (Fries 1818); widely distributed in Europe and North America.
 The illustrated and described collections are from Illinois.

-Cap: 1.5–3 cm; conical when young, becoming broadly conical and droopy, sometimes with a bell-shaped center or an uplifted outer edge; dry; bald; becoming finely lined; whitish or creamy buff, sometimes with a slightly darker center.
+Cap: 1.5–4.5 cm; conical when young, becoming broadly conical and droopy, sometimes with a bell-shaped center or an uplifted outer edge; dry; bald; becoming finely lined at the margin; whitish or creamy buff, sometimes with a slightly darker center.

 Stem: 7–10 cm long; 1–3 mm thick; extremely fragile; hollow; more or less equal above a slight basal swelling; whitish to faintly yellowish, especially near the base; bald or, on the upper portion, with scattered tiny hairs.